exyi/diplomka/diplomka/text/4-implementation-5-image-generation.md

             name O5' or name P or name OP1 or name OP2)
         ```

-    b) In the second case, we align the sugar—base bond of the right nucleotide with the vertical axis.
+    b) In the second case, we align the sugar-base bond of the right nucleotide with the vertical axis.
         First, make sure that the right nucleotide plane is aligned with the screen using the code from @lst:pymol-orient-pair, only substituting `%pair` for `%rightnt`.
         Then we proceed by orienting the glycosidic bond (C1'-N9/N1) with the vertical axis: